Al-Sarakhsi: Kitab al-Mabsut

 the Imam.
 The Imam's permission remains a necessary precondition in all of this".

 Sharh al-Siyar al-Kabir

 This work is a commentary on the Kitab al-Siyar al-kabir of al-Shaybani.
 It demonstrates the role of juristic preference in sharia law.
 The Sharh al-Siyar al-Kabir shows the same widespread coverage, the development of rules and careful consideration of hermeneutical argument that is seen in the Mabsut.

+Death

+He died in the year 490 AH, or it was said in the year 483 AH, and his tomb still stands in the city of Uzgend in Kyrgyzstan.